maliMirkec/personal-website/site/testimonials/david-schulman.md

     exclude: true
     limit: 6
   - type: banner-alpha
-    title: Get professional web development advice
-    desc: I specialize in technologies related to frontend, user interface, and website development.
-    cta:
-      href: /contact/
-      title: Hire me
+    banner: consultation
 excerpt: Silvestar was INSTRUMENTAL in some of my first big wins...
 ---

-> _I worked with Silvestar for when I first started at Domino Data Lab, he was INSTRUMENTAL in some of my first big wins as Head of Partner Marketing, including launching the Domino Partner Network - a massive milestone for us!_
+> I worked with Silvestar for when I first started at Domino Data Lab, he was INSTRUMENTAL in some of my first big wins as Head of Partner Marketing, including launching the Domino Partner Network - a massive milestone for us!
 >
-> _Silvestar is detail-oriented, extremely responsive, and VERY CREATIVE with bringing solutions to work around dependencies and constraints.
-I have no doubts that Silvestar will be a KEY RESOURCE for any organization he joins!_
+> Silvestar is detail-oriented, extremely responsive, and VERY CREATIVE with bringing solutions to work around dependencies and constraints.
+I have no doubts that Silvestar will be a KEY RESOURCE for any organization he joins!